apajulas/starter-hugo-academic-APwebsite/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Allergic diseases (Asthma & Atopic Dermatitis)
-- Computational Linguistics
+- Lung cancer
-- Information Retrieval
+- Immunology

 # Education to show in About widget
 education: